 What will we be doing to reduce the infection risk in the clinic?

-We will be wearing single use gloves, single use aprons and sessional high-grade medical face masks (F2 certified).
+We will be wearing single use gloves, aprons and medical face masks (R2 certified).
 If our risk assessment highlights the need, we may also wear a face shield.

 We will be changing into and out of our uniform in the clinic room and washing it separately at a hight temperature.